PurpleSquishFace/PimoroniKeypad/README.md

 colour.show()
 ```

-The `brightness` property can be updated used to update the brightness of the keypad - it can be a value between `0` and `1`, where `1` is 100% brightness and `0` is 0% brightness.
+The `brightness` property can be updated used to set the brightness of the keypad - it can be a value between `0` and `1`, where `1` is 100% brightness and `0` is 0% brightness.
 The default brightness is set at 25% as a value of `0.25`.

 ``` python
 # Set brightness at 50%
 keypad.brightness = 0.5
 ```

-The following method resets the board back to the values set in the `config.json` file.
+The following method resets the keypad back to the values set in the `config.json` file.

 ``` python
 keypad.reset()
 ```

-To ignore to the configured values, and clear the board entirely, use the following method.
+To ignore the configured values, and clear the keypad entirely, use the following method.
 It will set the `colour` of each key to black and the `brightness` to 0%.

 ``` python
 keypad.clear()